Antisymmetric Mueller generator as the universal origin of geometric phase in classical polarization and quantum two-level systems: Conclusions

 In the quantum setting, the adjoint action of any $\mathrm{SU}(2)$ unitary operator on the Bloch sphere is described by a rotation matrix whose antisymmetric part is again of the form $[\boldsymbol{\Omega}(t)]_\times$.
 The Bloch vector of a pure qubit state evolves according to a kinematic equation driven by $\boldsymbol{\Omega}(t)$, and the geometric phase associated with cyclic evolutions is given by an expression formally identical to that in the classical case.
 This holds independently of whether the evolution is adiabatic or nonadiabatic, and it reproduces Berry’s phase in the adiabatic limit.
 Geometrically, the antisymmetric adjoint generator encodes not only the magnitude of the angular velocity on the Poincar\'e/Bloch sphere but also its handedness, so that it carries the chirality of the evolution and fixes the sign of the geometric phase.

 These results establish a direct and operational bridge between classical polarization experiments, described by Mueller matrices, and quantum two-level dynamics, described by unitary adjoint maps on the Bloch sphere.
-In both cases, the complete geometric content of the evolution is encoded in the antisymmetric adjoint generator, which can be extracted from measured Mueller matrices or from quantum process tomography.
-Beyond its unifying role, this framework suggests concrete strategies for designing, controlling, and diagnosing geometric-phase effects in optical and quantum platforms, and it points naturally towards extensions to nonunitary channels and higher-dimensional systems where antisymmetric adjoint generators may play a similar geometric role.
+In both cases, the complete geometric-phase content of the evolution is encoded in the antisymmetric adjoint generator, which can be extracted from measured Mueller matrices or from quantum process tomography.
+The present framework suggests several directions for future work.
+On the classical side, the explicit identification of the antisymmetric Mueller generator as the carrier of geometric-phase information provides a natural tool to design and diagnose polarization-based geometric-phase elements, including space-variant retarders, geometric-phase lenses, metasurfaces, and birefringent fibers, directly from their measured Mueller matrices.
+For space-variant devices such as q-plates (i.e., birefringent elements whose optical axis varies across the transverse plane) and related subwavelength-grating elements, the analysis can be applied locally (pixel by pixel) to the position-dependent Mueller/Jones description, so that the spatially varying antisymmetric generator directly encodes the designed geometric-phase wavefront~\cite{MarucciPRL2006,HasmanProgOpt2005}.
+On the quantum side, the same antisymmetric generator can be exploited to analyze the geometric content of single-qubit gates reconstructed via process tomography and to explore extensions to nonunitary channels and multilevel systems.
+In both regimes, the antisymmetric Mueller generator offers a compact language to interpret experimental data in terms of their underlying geometric structure.